Dressing up a fall lantern with dried hydrangeas & flameless candles.

-I have learned over the years, how to enjoy the inside of my home with extra creative lighting.
-It’s all on timers and the lights are either a soft glow or small twinkling lights.
+I have learned over the years, to enjoy the inside of my home with extra creative lighting.
+I use lots of timers.
+Most of my timed lights have either a soft glow or small twinkling lights.

 **This post may contain affiliate links.
 Please see my full disclosure policy for details.**